RyanHarang/RyanHarang.github.io/README.md

 # RyanHarang.github.io
-This repository is for hosting my portoflio as a website through Github.
+This repository is for hosting my portoflio through Github.